-Consistent with the nutrition standards for school meal regulations, SFAs must identify the food components offered to students and smoothies are subject to this same requirement.
-Schools serving smoothies should inform students about the components by listing the smoothie as a fruit and milk smoothie, for example, on the serving line.
+Consistent with the nutrition standards for school meals regulations, SFAs must identify the food components offered to students and smoothies are subject to this same requirement.
+Schools serving smoothies should inform students about the components by listing the smoothie as a fruit and milk smoothie or a fruit and yogurt smoothie, for example, on the serving line.
 SFAs should consult with State agencies if they have any questions regarding methods of identification that are appropriate and sufficient.